 Improvement: Any construction, reconstruction, improvement, enlargement, alteration, or repair of a building, highway, drainage system, water system, road, street, alley, sewer, ditch, sewage disposal plant, water works, and all other structures or works of any nature.

 INS-Based Mapping Surveys: The collection of points to define the features (natural, manufactured, or both) of a physical surface that is carried out without the direct observation of geodetic/primary control points.
 The INS-based mapping survey collection equipment relies on positioning based on INS solutions and/or mapping control points.
 Examples may include Aerial Mapping Surveys, Mobile Mapping Surveys, UAS-based photogrammetry, etc.

+Lambert Conformal Conic – A conic map projection used for aeronautical charts, portions of the State Plane Coordinate System, and many national and regional mapping systems, best suited for conformal mapping of land masses extending in and east-to-west orientation.

 LiDAR (Light Detection and Ranging): A remote sensing method that uses light as a pulsed laser to measure variable distances to the Earth’s surface.